TrePe0/diskdir-extended/README.md

 files, as well as DiskDir can display this plugin's files.
 You can choose which archive types to list.

 It creates plain text list files which can be opened in Word, Excel or other office tools which can format TAB-delimited files, and then be formatted for printing.
 It can also be used as a catalog tool: You can scan your CDs with it, each to a file, and then search in these catalogs using the Search command with the option "Search in archives".

-Installation:
+Installation (TotalCommander 6.5 and later):

+1. View contents of DiskDirExtended_1.4.zip
+2. Follow instructions

+Installation (TotalCommander prior to 6.5):

 1. Unzip the DiskDirExtended.wcx to any directory
 2. In Total Commander, choose Configuration - Options